supervisely-ecosystem/ui-widgets-demos/004_input/README.md

 ### readonly

-Same as readonlyin native input.
+Same as readonly in native input.

 **type:** `bool`